kpobb1989/OllamaClientLibrary/README.md

 - [Delete Model](https://github.com/kpobb1989/OllamaClientLibrary/blob/master/samples/DeleteModel/Program.cs)

 ## Changelog
-- **v1.2.0**: Renamed methods to be more descriptive, added `AutoInstallModel` and `Timeout` properties to `OllamaOptions`, started using the chat completion API instead of the generate API, and added the pull model API, added IOllamaClient interface.
+- **v1.2.0**: Renamed methods to be more descriptive, added `AutoInstallModel` and `Timeout` properties to `OllamaOptions`, started using the chat completion API instead of the generate API added the pull model API and added IOllamaClient interface.
 - **v1.1.0**: Changed the default model to `qwen2.5:1.5b`, fixed parsing of `ModifiedAt` for the Models list endpoint, added support for Tools, added Chat History, added integration tests, and configured CI.
 - **v1.0.1**: Allowed setting the `ApiKey` in `OllamaOptions`.
 - **v1.0.0**: Initial release with basic functionality for text and chat completions.